michaelalang/cephalocon/README.md

 # Ceph global RGW Lab

-This lab is for the SFP `Maximizing the Value of Your Rados Gateway with Ingress Strategies` for Cephalocon December 4th 2024.
+This lab is dedicated to the SFP (Special Focus Project) titled 'Maximizing the Value of Your Rados Gateway with Ingress Strategies' for the Cephalocon event on December 4th, 2024.
+The purpose of this lab is to provide a hands-on experience in optimizing the performance and efficiency of the Rados Gateway by implementing various ingress strategies.
+Participants will gain a deeper understanding of the benefits and challenges associated with different ingress strategies and learn how to effectively utilize them to maximize the value of their Rados Gateway

+## Use Cases for Rados Gateway (RGW)

-The use cases that have been accessed are:
+The following use cases have been identified for Rados Gateway:

-* Global access to RGW, independent of zones or regions.
+* **Global Access**: Provide global access to RGW, independent of zones or regions, enabling seamless access to data from anywhere.
-* Rate limiting applied globally, encompassing all included zones, regions, and authorities.
+* **Global Rate Limiting**: Apply rate limiting globally, encompassing all included zones, regions, and authorities, to ensure consistent and controlled access to resources.
-* S3 metrics embedded within the request (no log parsing) across zones, regions, and authorities.
+* **S3 Metrics Integration**: Embed S3 metrics within the request, eliminating the need for log parsing, and providing real-time insights across zones, regions, and authorities.
-* Possible additional features to be utilized
+* **Future-Proofing**: Explore additional features that can be utilized to further enhance the capabilities of RGW and stay ahead of evolving requirements.

 # Requirements

+Lab Requirements for Independent Execution

-This lab will be live-demonstrated.
-If you wish to run it independently, the following requirements must be fulfilled:
+This lab will be live-demonstrated, but if you'd like to run it independently, please ensure you meet the following system requirements:

+**System 1: Ceph Cluster Nodes (2x)**

-* 2 (Virtual) System CentOS 9 based
+* Operating System: CentOS 9
-	* min 4 Cores, 16GB memory
+* CPU: Minimum 4 Cores
-	* 3x 50GB Disks (1x system, 2x OSD)
+* Memory: 16 GB
+* Storage:
+  * 1 x 50 GB Disk (System Disk)
+  * 2 x 50 GB Disks (OSD Disks)

+**System 2: Monitoring Node (1x)**

-* 1 (Virtual) System CentOS 9 based
+* Operating System: CentOS 9
+* CPU: Minimum 4 Cores
-	* min 4 Cores, 8GB memory (depending on metrics storage duration)
+* Memory: 8 GB (dependent on metrics storage duration)
+* Storage:
-	* 1x 50 GB Disk
+  * 1 x 50 GB Disk

 # Envoy
-Envoy is an open source edge and service proxy, desgined for cloud-native applications.
-Most likely you have heard the name `envoy` in relation to Microservices and ServiceMesh.
+Envoy is an open-source edge and service proxy, specifically designed for cloud-native applications.
+You may have already heard of Envoy in the context of microservices and service mesh architectures, where it plays a crucial role in enabling scalable, secure, and observable communication between services.

+**Utilizing Envoy for Scalability and Control**

-We will utilize Envoy for its easy scalability, routing, and filtering capabilities.
-Specifically, we will leverage the external authorization feature to implement:
+We will leverage Envoy's powerful features to enable easy scalability, routing, and filtering in our architecture.
+Specifically, we will utilize Envoy's external authorization feature to implement the following global controls:

-* Global rate limiting
-* Global S3-specific metrics
-* Global access with AWS_REGION-based routing decisions
+* **Global Rate Limiting**: Enforce rate limits across all services and regions to prevent abuse and ensure consistent performance.
+* **Global S3-Specific Metrics**: Collect and report S3-specific metrics across all regions, providing a unified view of storage usage and performance.
+* **Global Access with AWS_REGION-Based Routing**: Route requests based on AWS region, enabling global access to services while maintaining region-specific routing decisions.

-# Open policy agent
+# Open Policy Framework for Cloud-Native Environments

-Policy-based control for cloud native environments.
-Flexible, fine-grained control for administrators across the stack.
+The Open Policy Framework provides policy-based control for cloud-native environments, offering flexible and fine-grained control for administrators across the entire stack.

+**Integration with Envoy**

+Envoy will leverage the Open Policy Framework to implement policies, including:

+* **Role-Based Access Control (RBAC)**: Enforce access controls based on user roles and permissions.
+* **Rate Limiting**: Apply rate limits to prevent abuse and ensure consistent performance.
-The Open Policy Framework will be called by Envoy to implement policies, such as Role-Based Access Control (RBAC), rate limiting, and metrics collection through an API frontend to a Redis cluster.
+* **Metrics Collection**: Collect and report metrics through an API frontend to a Redis cluster.

+For the purposes of this lab, and due to the current limitation of OPA not supporting Redis writes, we have replaced the OPA agent with a custom-coded gRPC protobuf daemon.

-# Redis and Frontend
+# Redis: In-Memory Database for Caching and Streaming

-A in-memory database for caching and streaming.
+Redis serves as an in-memory database, providing a high-performance solution for caching and streaming data.

+# Flask API: Metrics Collection Frontend

-The Flask API will serve as a frontend for making rate limit decisions and collecting metrics.
+The Flask API acts as a frontend for collecting metrics, providing a simple and efficient way to gather data from various sources.

+# Centralized Rate Limiting with Redis

-With Redis, we will have a centralized, fast storage solution for statistics used in rate limiting decisions.
-Although RGW does implement user and bucket rate limits, these are tied to a single daemon and are not shared between multiple daemons within one Ceph cluster.
+With Redis, we can store statistics used in rate limiting decisions in a centralized, fast storage solution.
+This allows us to share rate limiting information between multiple daemons within a Ceph cluster, overcoming the limitation of RGW's built-in rate limiting, which is tied to a single daemon.

-Since the Open Policy Agent lacks out-of-the-box Redis integration, we instead utilize an HTTP(S) API.
-Furthermore, moving the Flask frontend functionality into OPA is crucial for reducing round-trip time (RTT).

 ## Use cases

-**please ensure to follow the [Lab setup guide](#lab-setup-guide) prior continuing with this lab**.
+**Please ensure to follow the [Lab setup guide](#lab-setup-guide) carefully to set up your environment correctly.
+This will ensure that you can complete the lab exercises successfully and get the most out of the experience.**.

 ### Global RGW access independent of Zone/Regions